-However, not all small businesses are eligible for a tax credit, and there are certain steps you need to take to ensure your organization qualifies.
+However, not all small businesses are eligible for a tax credit, and there are specific steps you must take to ensure your organization qualifies.

-- How much is the health care tax credit?
+What is the small business health care tax credit?

 What are the company size requirements to be eligible for a health care tax credit?

-First, let’s talk about the size requirements in order to be eligible for the small business health care tax credit.
-In order to be eligible for the credit, your organization must employ less than 25 full-time equivalent employees (FTEs) during the tax year.
+To be eligible for the credit, your organization must employ fewer than 25 full-time equivalent employees (FTEs) during the tax year.